akosyakov/intellij-idea-plugin-generator/README.md

 **5. Run Language Generation workflow and export plugins again.**

 You will be able to find generated files under src-gen folder.
 For example for domain model language check org.example.domainmodel.lang package.

+Also you will be able to find the generated Intellij IDEA language plugin under path specified in pathIdeaPluginProject property of IdeaPluginGenerator fragment.
+For example for domain model language check "../org.example.domainmodel.idea" folder.

 **6. Open Intellij IDEA (supported version 12 and above) and open the generated Intellij IDEA language plugin.**